 The following manual assumes some basic knowledge of tools.
-There are technical terms in it, some of which may not be fully explained.
-If you don't have any previous experiences don't be afraid - Every term will be fully explained during your Red Tag tour.
-However, it is still a good idea to read through this manual before the tour so you have heard the words before.
-The photos in the document are representative of tools and may not be exactly what we have in the machine shops.
+There are technical terms, some of which may not be fully explained.
+If you don't have any previous experience, don't be afraid - Every term will be fully explained during your Red Tag tour.
+However, reading this manual before the tour is still a good idea, so you have heard the words.
+The photos in this document represent tools and may not be exactly what we have in machine shops.